feynhat/pong/README.md

 This a Python implementation of a Pong-like game that was once available on [DishTV](https://en.wikipedia.org/wiki/Dish_TV)'s Game Channel.
-The game it a regular Pong game.
+The game was not like a regular Pong game.
 It had some additional mechanics such as:

  * The bats could rotate in plane about their geometric center.
 (So, angle of deflection depended not only on the angle at which the ball approached